jodyngo/SaliencyUncertainty_ICME2016/README.md

 ## How to Run

 Results in the paper can be reproduced using the codes and scripts included in this folder.
 Simply, run the script 'main.m' which will access eye-fixation files located in 'EyeFixationMaps' folder. main.m script contain codes to reproduce figures 2 to 7 in the paper.
-The Eye-fixation files can themselfs be reproduced using instructions included in ReadMe note in 'EyeFixationMaps'.
+The eye-fixation files can themselfs be reproduced using instructions included in ReadMe note in 'EyeFixationMaps'.
 Figures 3(a), 4(a), and 5(a) are included in 'VideoSamples' folder.